I’m not going to lie, making new friends is difficult. I’ve never had much luck with that. In fact, it gets harder as I get older.

 Okay, I will give this one a shot, but to be honest, I’ve never been that great at making new friends.
 Most kids, as I grew up, thought that I was weird and creepy.
 I can understand that because I am kind of unique.
-So, making new friends has never been my strong point.
+So, meeting new people has never been my strong point.
 The sad thing is, as I get older, it gets even tougher to break the ice.

 Why old folks can’t make friends